-The use of innovative assessment strategies is quite visible across schools.
-Self-assessment, peer assessment, and project work are being widely adopted.
-Portfolio-based assessments are also being practiced, though slightly less compared to the other strategies.
-Continued encouragement for using diverse and student-centered assessment methods would help further strengthen learning assessment practices.
+The use of innovative assessment strategies appears to be well established across schools.
+Self-assessment, peer assessment, and project work are being implemented widely.
+Portfolio-based assessment, while slightly less common, is also in use in a large number of schools.
+These practices suggest an encouraging shift towards more learner-centered and reflective approaches to assessment.